-If my undergraduate GPA is less than 3.0 and/or I do not meet the minimum requirements on the General GRE, will my application still be reviewed?*
+If my undergraduate GPA is less than 3.0, will my application still be reviewed?*

 Are scholarships and/or funding available?